 - Loosen from the tin using a knife and cool on a wire rack (if you can resist just eating it)

-- The loaf can be sliced or just pulled apart like monkeys grooming each other, perhaps use a knife that should a bit gross.
+- The loaf can be sliced or just pulled apart like monkeys grooming each other, perhaps use a knife that sounds a bit gross.